gtfintechlab/ConfReady/README.md

 This repository:

-- is **an easy-to-use Llama powered web interface** which automates the daunting process of filling out an overlong conference specific checklist.
-If you want to save time, reduce effort and minimize the risk of getting desk rejected, you can use this tool to complement and aid your research journey.
+- is **an easy-to-use Llama powered web interface** which helps fill in the ACL checklist.
+If you want to save time and reduce effort, check out this tool to complement and aid your research journey.
 - is **highly flexible** and offers various adaptations and possibilities such as prompt customization, thereby, enabling developers to continue developing this tool for other conferences.

 ## Installation